aviupadhyayula/instadeficit/README.md

 ### Replit ###
 Copy-paste the script's source code, and then run it.

 Instagram may occasionally block log-ins via Replit.
 This error is flagged in the terminal as "Login: Checkpoint required.
-Point your browser to <some link>, follow the instructions, then retry."
+Point your browser to https://instagram.com, follow the instructions, then retry."
 To fix this problem, log in to Instagram normally via your browser, authorize the log-in activity, and then re-run the script.